 Areas of Expertise: Contemporary photography; art and science; digital imaging; large format photography; analog photography

 A 2012 Guggenheim Foundation Fellow, Dornith Doherty was born in Houston, Texas, and received a B.A. cum laude from Rice University, Houston, and the M.F.A. in Photography from Yale University, New Haven, Conn.
 She has been a member of the faculty of the University of North Texas since 1996.
-In addition to the Guggenheim Fellowship, she is also a Fulbright Foundation Fellow and has received grants from the Japan Foundation, the U.S. Department of the Interior, and the Indiana Arts Commission, among others.
+In addition to the Guggenheim Fellowship, she is also a Fulbright Foundation Fellow.
+She has received grants from the Japan Foundation, the U.S. Department of the Interior, and the Indiana Arts Commission.

 Doherty’s work has been featured in exhibitions in the Tucson Museum of Art, the Museum of Photography, Rafaela, Argentina, the Museum Belvédère, the Netherlands, the New Mexico Museum of Art, the Bluecoat, Liverpool, England the Centro de Fotografía Isla de Tenerife, Spain and the Encuentros Abiertos Photography Biennial in Buenos Aires, Argentina.
 Her work is in numerous permanent collections.